breerecco/railsgirl/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This weather app has been created in order to allow users to learn about weather.

-* Ruby version
+* Ruby version: ruby 2.3.1p112 (2016-04-26 revision 54768) [x86_64-darwin15]

-* System dependencies
+* System dependencies: written in OSX 10.11.4

 * Configuration

-* Database creation
+* Database creation: Saturday 13th August 2016

-* Database initialization
+* Database initialization: Saturday 13th August 2016

 * How to run the test suite